Teague Rook

-Teague Rook (born June 27, 1971) is an Australian television and film actor who is best known for his role as Steve Everson in the Australian children's television drama series Silversun.
-He has also made numerous (minor) appearances in various other Australian television shows, such as Satisfaction, Blue Heelers, Scooter: Secret Agent, All Saints, Stingers, Neighbours & the 2015 miniseries Gallipoli.
-He has also appeared in films such as Charlotte's Web and Razor Eaters.
-He is also set to play the role of Martin Nash, the therapist of main character Steph, in the upcoming feature film, Moros, which is being directed by his son, Harrison Rook.
+Teague Rook (born 27 June 1971) is an Australian actor who is best known for his role as Steve Everson in the Australian children's television drama series Silversun.
+He made a minor appearance in the 2006 film Charlotte's Web, and has appeared in various other Australian television shows and films such as Razor Eaters, Crackerjack, Satisfaction, Blue Heelers, Scooter: Secret Agent, All Saints, Stingers, Neighbours & the 2015 miniseries Gallipoli.